-- 1. The meeting was called to order at 10:08 a.m. by Charles Schwiesow, Committee Co-Chair, in conformance with the Wisconsin open meeting laws. - 2.
-A roll call was conducted.
-A quorum was not present. - The committee reviewed the current roster for vacancies, terms that will soon expire, and the accuracy of members' contact information.
-The employee side of the committee needs three new members, which labor will recruit.
+- 1. The meeting was called to order at 10:03 a.m. by Corey Gall, Committee Co-chair, in conformity with Wisconsin Open Meeting Law. - 2.
+A sign-in sheet was circulated to record those in attendance.
+A quorum was not present. - 3.
+The committee reviewed its current roster.
+No changes were necessary.